enkidevs/curriculum/docker/docker-fundamentals/docker-images/docker-image-registries.md

 docker push enki
 ```

-You're not required to host your images on Docker Hub and can setup your own registry as well.
+You're not required to host your images on Docker Hub and can setup your own registry if you like.

 ### Self-hosted registry